-The completion of works will be a major achievement for the local community and a significant milestone in its history and will enable productive reuse and redevelopment of the site.
+The completion of works is a major achievement for the local community and a significant milestone in its history that will enable productive reuse and redevelopment of the site.

 The Kooragang Island Waste Emplacement Facility (KIWEF) site was originally operated by BHP as a waste landfill facility to receive waste from the former Newcastle Steelworks.

 HCCDC was tasked by the NSW Government to complete the closure of the former landfill site in accordance with the requirements of the NSW Environment Protection Authority.

 The closure works are proposed to be undertaken in an area containing State and Federally listed threatened species including the Green and Golden Bell Frog (Litoria aurea), several migratory bird species and the nearby internationally listed Hunter Estuary Wetlands Ramsar site.

 HCCDC has already coordinated the closure of 30 hectares of the KIWEF site on behalf of Government and has advanced plans to complete the remaining 32 hectares of the former landfill site.
 A copy of the relevant Project Approval Documents and Management Plans for the final stage of the works, is available here on the KIWEF Area 2 Closure Works webpage.

 All closure works have been designed to be sympathetic to other approved projects nearby and provide movement corridors that connect the Green and Golden Bell Frog habitats across Kooragang Island.

 The KIWEF site is included within the Port of Newcastle long term lease area and, once closure works are completed, will come under the care and control of the Port of Newcastle.